akm-sabbir/OpenNLPwithHadoopTokenizationPOStagFeature/README.md

 I chose the second step. my external library path is /home/cloudera/opennlp/apache-opennlp-1.6.0/lib/*.
 So i add this path to Hadoop HDFS system. and made this available to all machine by adding the path into distributed cache by using following java line.

 Job.addArchivetoClassPath(new Path());

+Following steps related to project compilation, jar archive file generation and submit the job into hadoop clusters. three steps opeartion:

 javac -cp /usr/lib/hadoop/*:/usr/lib/hadoop-mapreduce/*:/home/cloudera/opennlp/apache-opennlp-1.6.0/lib/* BigramCount.java /
 OpenNlpTest.java -d build -Xlint